Achronus/create-api-app/README.md

 ## Customisation and Configuration

-As mentioned previously, we've limited the customisation to the `DATABASE_TYPE`.
+We've limited the tool customisation to the `DATABASE_TYPE` and the `<project_name>/.env` file.
 Originally, we planned to provide additional commands for adding packages but realised it defeats the purpose of the tool.

 The tool is designed to provide a base template for `FastAPI` and `NextJS` projects, allowing developers to quickly create a skeleton project that they can configure themselves.
 Adding extra unnecessary complexity would only makes things more complicated, so we went back to basics and focused on the essentials.

 Fortunately, this reduced the tool down to two simple commands: `docker build` and `docker run`.
 We'll discuss this more in the next section.

-Firstly, we want to highlight that the appropriate dependencies are automatically setup depending on the `DATABASE_TYPE`.
-This has two valid options:
+It's worth noting, the appropriate dependencies are automatically setup depending on the `DATABASE_TYPE`.
+This has two valid options: `['SQL', 'Mongo']`.

-- SQL
-- Mongo

-Depending on the selection, the backend of the database will automatically be setup with either [sqlalchemy](https://www.sqlalchemy.org/) or [beanie](https://beanie-odm.dev/), respectively.
+Depending on the selection, the backend of the database will setup [sqlalchemy](https://www.sqlalchemy.org/) or [beanie](https://beanie-odm.dev/), respectively.

-For simplicity, when selecting `SQL` (the default option) we've configured the backend with a `SQLite` database and make it easy to switch to other ones.
+For simplicity, we've configured the default to `SQL` with a `SQLite` database.
 SQL is typically easier to implement, due to the [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/sql-databases/?h=sql).
 However, we personally prefer `MongoDB` due to its [sustainability goals](https://www.mongodb.com/company/sustainability), so we cannot help but encourage others to use it as well!

+The `<project_name>/.env` file focuses on the docker file configuration.
+For example, here you can configure the `PYTHON_VERSION` to use and the `BUN_VERSION`, along with the `PORTS` and `HOST`.

+When modifiying the `PYTHON_VERSION`, be aware there are two variables: one for the `BUILD` and another for the `SITE_PACKAGES`.
+Annoyingly, there is no way to 'trim' the build version in a Dockerfile for the site packages, so we've had to use two separate variables instead.
+Keep in mind `SITE_PACKAGES` can only be `X.Y` while `BUILD` can be `X.Y` or `X.Y.Z`.

 ## Using The Tool
 _❔ Not got Docker?
 Follow these instructions from the [Docker website](https://docs.docker.com/get-docker/)_.